Brèche de minuit

 Pako

-Pako is a singer-songwriter from the Atikamekw community of Manawan (Lanaudière region, Québec).
-Supported by a solid and masterful folk-rock sound, Pako performs the lyrics he writes in his native language, Atikamekw.
+Pascal Ottawa, known as Pako, is a singer-songwriter from the Atikamekw community of Manawan.
+Set against a solid, finely crafted folk-rock sound, Pako performs the lyrics he writes in his native language, Atikamekw.
 His songs address powerful themes such as the importance of language, the values and history of his community, identity, the environment, human relationships, and the hope for a better life.

 Isabelle Stachtchenko